The MorningBrief

 AP News

-The Morning Brief · July 7, 2026 · Based on reporting by AP News
+The Morning Brief Desk · July 7, 2026 · Based on reporting by AP News · Updated July 13, 2026

-New federal data offers the first 50-state picture of Affordable Care Act enrollment since enhanced premium subsidies expired in January.
-The figures show steep declines nationwide, with some states losing coverage for hundreds of thousands of residents.
+Federal data released this week gives the first complete 50-state picture of Affordable Care Act marketplace enrollment since enhanced premium subsidies expired in January, and the numbers show steep declines across the country, AP reported.
+In some states, hundreds of thousands of residents have lost coverage since the subsidies lapsed.

 Sources